Restaurant in Bank

 Coq D’Argent is stunning, from the outside bar area with stools donned with fleeces in the winter to the garden with amazing views (open again as soon as the weather is good enough) to the gorgeous interior.
 It is modern and has an aura of class.
 It is definitely a fantastic spot to take anyone when you are looking to impress.

 We were lucky enough to visit one weekend when the sun was out and so we managed to be seated outside.
 The service was great from the moment we were first seated, with plenty of warm welcomes, and it continued to be attentive throughout.

-Coq D’Argent has just launched the ‘Le Grand Déjeuner Weekend’ menu.
+Coq D’Argent restaurant in Bank has just launched the ‘Le Grand Déjeuner Weekend’ menu.
 A set menu with the option to go for two courses (£38pp) or three courses (£43pp).
-They are offering it for half price for the whole of March 2019 if you quote “hot dinners” when booking!

 It might be a set menu, however there are plenty of options.
 There are 12 starters, with one additional sharing option, which we thought was a lot.
 There are a couple of vegetarian options and a vegan option too, and they appear to cater for most dietary requirements.

 All the starters looked divine, and so we set off with two courses in mind.